Skip to main content

 At Lucy Cavendish College, interviews for all applicants, whether UK or overseas-based, will take place virtually.
 The aims and content will still be the same as in-person interviews.

-Interviews last between twenty and thirty minutes.
-In some cases, you will be given preparatory reading beforehand.
-Both interviews focus primarily on academic matters, although the questions you are asked in your interview with the Admissions Director may be less technical.
+Each candidate typically has two interviews, conducted over Zoom Interviews typically last between twenty and thirty minutes.
+In some cases, you will be given preparatory reading or material to work through beforehand.
 Some subjects will be looking for evidence that you have grasped enough of the mathematical or scientific concepts necessary to thrive on our degree course.
 Others will be testing your analytical skills and ability to develop, illustrate and sustain an argument.

 We recommend that you prepare for your interviews at Lucy Cavendish by: